 - Provide a space for workers to rest and eat

 - Ensure there is a reasonable working temperature and suitable lighting and good ventilation

 - Keep floors free of obstruction and provide adequate signage when floors are wet

 - Provide adequate waste bins

-5. First Aid – be sure to have a first aid box in the work place, at the very least, and an appointed first aid member of staff on site, as well as information for other workers about the first aid procedure.
+Be sure to have a first aid box in the work place, at the very least, and an appointed first aid member of staff on site, as well as information for other workers about the first aid procedure.

 Even with all precautions taken, accidents can still happen, and is why there is a legal requirement to take out Employers’ Liability Insurance.
-Our recommendation is to take the necessary Health and Safety measures to secure the health and wellbeing of all workers, and if somebody becomes ill or injured as a result of their work, they could claim compensation.
+Our recommendation is to take the necessary Health and Safety measures to secure the health and well being of all workers, and if somebody becomes ill or injured as a result of their work, they could claim compensation.
 In cases where a court finds you liable, Employers’ Liability Insurance will cover costs.